 Office of International Affairs

-Gaining an international awareness is essential for all university students today.
-Through the Office of International Affairs, ECU provides academic and co-curricular programming which allows students to gain the knowledge and skills to comprehend the world within a broad, flexible, and responsive framework that takes into account the reality of interdependence among countries and of international structures.
+East Carolina University views the creation of international awareness as an essential component of today’s university.
+It provides academic and co-curricular programming which allows students to gain the knowledge and skills to comprehend the world within a broad, flexible, and responsive framework that takes into account the reality of interdependence among countries and of international structures.
 The university aims to produce educated citizens of this and other countries capable of coping with the complexity and diversity of the world.
-The International House, home of ECU’s Office of International Affairs, is located at 306 East 9th Street and may be contacted by calling 252-328-5829.
+The International House, the home of ECU’s Office of International Affairs, is located at 306 East 9th Street and may be contacted by calling 252-328-5829.

 International Admissions and Services